top of page

 Workington in Bloom is dedicated to making the town a more colourful and environmentally friendly place to be.
 We help to plan and deliver numerous projects throughout the year such as planting spring bulbs, planning the summer floral displays, and improving grot spots and grey spaces across the town.
 Volunteer tasks include planting bulbs and flowers, clearing weeds, and generally tidying up open spaces.
 The group meets regularly on Sundays at 10am.

-For more details, please contact the Town Council’s Culture & Events Team Leader, Emma Chapman.
+For more details, please contact the Council’s Projects and Events Officer, Andrew Burns.

 bottom of page